 - Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 - Keep using recycled R22 and burn through costs like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
 At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

-The ideal option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+The ideal option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment is more efficient and present you superior comfort, helping to reduce your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

 The good news

 While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not exaggerated to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.